Game Review - Throne and Liberty

 • It is so important that they limit how you can get Tokens (from doing other content) and how many you can have at any one time.

 • These are public areas, so you could potentially get help from other players.
-However this is highly deceptive:
+However this is highly deceptive because of the loot distribution rules in Throne and Liberty.

 • Players are actually always in competition with each other.
 You can help each other kill monsters, but you will get nothing if the monster's nameplate is grey, which basically happens when someone else hits them first.

-• Even players in a party are in competition as loot is determined by performance, not simply multiplied for everyone in the group to get loot.
+• If you party up, loot drops are divided "evenly", but if there aren't enough drops for everyone then basically at random some party members will not get anything.
 This is probably by design to avoid bot trains where one player kills and the rest are just following along for loot drops.

 • Not clear how loot distribution is handled in the case where some players or party members are tanking or healing for difficult encounters.